metaphorical/quantum-blockchain/documentation/whitepaper.md

 # Quantum blockchain (QBC) whitepaper - v 0.1 [WIP]

-Blockchain solution for everyday multi service application.
+Blockchain solution for your everyday SOA/µS application.

 ## Purpose

-Main purpose of QBC is to be as generelly useful to anyone wanting to remove single point of failure and strengten data security by having decentralized and secure database.
+Main purpose of QBC is to be as generelly useful to anyone wanting to remove single point of failure and strenghten data security by having decentralized and secure database.
 Idealy, this solution should reduce throughput of the system as little as possible.

 QBC is built with integration and decoupling possibilities in mind, with idea to provide nice APIs and multi variant configurable solution.